The Virtual Currency Regulation Review: Luxembourg

 13 ESMA statements of 13 November 2017 ESMA 50-157-828.

-16 Swiss Financial Market Supervisory Authority (FINMA) Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs) of 16 February 2018.
+16 Swiss Financial Market Supervisory Authority (FINMA) Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs).
+Published 16 February 2018.

-18 Law of 10 November 2009 on payment services, on the activity of electronic money institution and settlement finality in payment and securities settlement systems – as modified by the Law 20 July 2018.
+18 Law of 10 November 2009 on Payment Services, on the activity of electronic money institutions and settlement finality in payment and securities settlement systems – as modified by the Law of 20 July 2018.

-19 FINMA Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs) of 16 February 2018.
+19 FINMA Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs).

-21 Germany Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) advisory letter WA 11-QB 4100-2017/0010, France Draft Law 'Relatif à la croissance et la transformation des entreprises' dated 19 June 2018, FINMA Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs) of 16 February 2018.
+21 Germany Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) advisory letter WA 11-QB 4100-2017/0010, France Draft Law 'Relatif à la croissance et la transformation des entreprises' dated 19 June 2018; FINMA Guidelines for enquiries regarding the regulatory framework for initial coin offerings (ICOs).

 23 Article 1(55) implementing Article 4(1)(44) of Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014.

-25 This is in line with Luxembourg law, which largely recognises unmaterialised securities, the Law of 1 August 2001 and the Law of 6 April 2013 on dematerialised securities.
+25 This is in line with Luxembourg law, which largely recognises unmaterialised securities: the Law of 1 August 2001 on the Circulation of Securities and the Law of 6 April 2013 on Dematerialised Securities.

 26 See also BaFin advisory letter WA 11-QB 4100-2017/0010, which considers that 'trading platforms for cryptocurrencies can, in principle, be deemed financial or capital markets within the meaning of the definition of a security'.